cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/advanced-installer/configure-and-install-dcos.md

         $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1

 2. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.

-This template specifies 3 Mesos masters, 3 ZooKeeper instances for Exhibitor storage, static master discovery list, and Google DNS resolvers.
-If your servers are installed with a domain name in your `/etc/resolv.conf`, you should add `dns_search` to your `config.yaml` file.
+    The template specifies 3 Mesos masters, 3 ZooKeeper instances for Exhibitor storage, static master discovery list, and Google DNS resolvers.
 For parameters descriptions and configuration examples, see the [documentation][1].

+    - If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
+    - If you want to configure public access to your cluster, add the `roles: slave_public` and `weights: slave_public=1`.

         bootstrap_url: http://<bootstrap_public_ip>:<your_port>
         cluster_name: '<cluster-name>'